A Christmas Treasure: Commercial performance

-On November 18, 1967, Cashbox magazine featured the album in its review section, highlighting its strong selection of musical tracks and predicting its presence on the charts.
+On November 18, 1967, Cashbox featured the album in its review section, highlighting its strong selection of musical tracks and predicting its presence on the charts.
+The same magazine published in July 1967, a list of the best-selling albums in Australia over the past 12 months, and A Christmas Treasure was featured among RCA's top-selling albums.

 The album performed well on Billboards charts.
 However, since it was a Christmas release, it was not eligible to appear on the Billboard 200 and was instead featured on the Christmas LP's chart, peaking at #9.

-On July 8, 1967, Cashbox magazine published a list of the best-selling albums in Australia over the past 12 months.
-A Christmas Treasure was featured among RCA's top-selling albums during that period.

 CD release

 In 2000, a new CD by Andrews titled Greatest Christmas Songs was released with the same track listing of A Christmas Treasure plus three new songs that came from Andrews's 1958's album Julie Andrews Sings: "It Might As Well Be Spring", "Cheek to Cheek" and "Falling in Love with Love".
 Heather Phares from AllMusic rated this album three out of five stars.